 As discussed under the 2018 Alternative C2a, there would be no direct impacts to Section 4(f), 6(f), or historic sites.

 There would be changes to the noise levels associated with the 2018 Alternative C2b due to the implementation of the recommended measures from the Airport's updated NCP.
-Four parks, including LWCA-funded Pizzurro Park, are located within the 65 - 70 DNL noise contour for the 2018 Alternative C2b.
+However, the same five parks listed for Alternative C2a, including LWCA-funded Pizzurro Park, Airport Golf Course, Brentnell Park, Brittany Hills Park, and Krumm Park, are located within the 65 - 70 DNL noise contour for 2018 Alternative C2b.
+Due to the uses at these parks, it is determined that neither the use nor the value of the parks would be diminished by the level of noise under 2018 Alternative C2b.
 Noise impacts to parks from the 2018 Alternative C2b are listed in Table 5.7-3.

 Six historic structures that are listed, eligible for listing, or possibly eligible for listing in the NRHP would be located within the 65 DNL noise contour.
 Of the potentially significant historic structures, one of the six is residential and has already received sound insulation through the CRAA's previous sound insulation program.
-None of the structures from the 2018 Alternative C2b are listed in Table 5.7-4.
+None of the structures would receive noise levels at or above 75 DNL.
+Noise impacts to historic structures from the 2018 Alternative C2b are listed in Table 5.7-4.